szymon2024/gps-labs/gps_lab07/README.md

 This program generates a sky plot of computed GPS satellite trajectories using data from a RINEX 3.04 navigation file.
-A sky plot is a polar diagram showing satellite azimuth (0–360°) and elevation (0–90°) relative to the observer’s position.
+A sky plot is a polar diagram showing satellite azimuth (0–360° angle from north to side) and elevation (0–90° angle from the horizon upwards) relative to the observer’s position.
 Each trajectory is drawn as a sequence of time intervals, with PRN markers, direction arrows, and colors based on the fitInterval field from the RINEX file.

 Due to the large number of satellites or a long time span in the navigation file, the resulting sky plot may become cluttered.
 In such